CoreCppIL/Prospectus/Sponsors.md

 ### Benefits

-* Listed on our group sponsor on our website.
+* Listed as our group sponsor on our website.
 * Thanked in emails/announcements of the meeting as Hosting Sponsor.
 * (Sponsor provided) signage displayed next to refreshments.
 * Sponsors are welcome to distribute swag to each attendee or through raffles.